npcottaris/plotlab/README.md

 The code below shows an example of how to use an external recipe, here the second recipe contained in the `\recipes\PSTHrecipe.m` file.

 ```
-% Apply one of the receipes located in file 'PSTHrecipe.m'
+% Get handles to all the recipe functions included in file 'PSTHrecipe.m'
 externalRecipes = PSTHrecipes;

 % Let's go with the second recipe